HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

 As a first parameter we pass reference to SidechainNodeView, second reference is previously defined class on step 1 for representation of JSON request.

-* Define request for Car sell order transaction CreateCarSellOrderRequest as it was done similarly for Car creation transaction request
+* Define the request for the CarSellOrder transaction with a CreateCarSellOrderRequest as we did for the car creation transaction request.

     * Define request class for Car sell order transaction CreateCarSellOrderRequest as it was done for Car creation transaction request:
       ::